-Help is readily available if you have questions, need information or assistance with any aspect of your role or if you believe you should report a potential compliance issue.
+Help is readily available if you have questions, need information or assistance with any aspect of your role or if you believe, you should report a potential compliance issue.

 Western Reserve Hospital has made a variety of resources available to assist you in what is expected in the workplace.
-This includes, but is not limited to, employee manuals, policies and procedures and education courses.
+This includes, but is not limited to, employee manuals, policies and procedures and education courses

 If an issue seems unclear, your supervisor is your best resource to go to with your questions or concerns.
-If that does not clear up the matter, you should seek further assistance until the issue is clearly resolved, including calling the Compliance Hotline.
+If that does not clear up the matter, you should seek further assistance until the issue is clearly resolved, including calling the compliance hotline or utilizing other compliance reporting options.

-- Don't assume the way things have always been is appropriate. - · Ask questions, seek guidance and raise concerns. - Use the resources available to you. - If you suspect or know that someone has violated the Code of Conduct, our policies or any applicable laws or regulations, you must act and report the violation.
+- Do not assume the way things have always been is appropriate. - Ask questions, seek guidance and raise concerns. - Use the resources available to you. - If you suspect or know that someone has violated the code of conduct, our policies or any applicable laws or regulations, you must act and report the violation.